zebrunner/carina/docs/dataproviders.md

 ```

 ## XLS/CSV data-providers
-Carina test framework provides possibility to write all tests with data providers in one place include parametrization using external XLS/CSV spreadsheets.
+Carina test framework provides the possibility to write all tests with data providers in one place include parametrization using external XLS/CSV spreadsheets.
 First of all you need to declare test class that extends `AbstractTest.java`:
-After that you can specify data providers tests as follows.
+After that, you can specify data providers tests as follows.
 ```java
 public class DataprovidersSampleTest extends AbstractTest {
 	@Test(dataProvider = "DataProvider")